spicyparrot/check-dependabot/README.md

 ## Requirments

-- A GitHub personal access token that has permissions to view vulnerabilty alerts of a repo
+- A GitHub personal access token that has permissions to view vulnerability alerts of a repo

 ## Example workflow